joungh93/PyRAF_GMOS_IFU/README.md

   * `login.cl` : PyRAF startup file
   * `lacos_spec.cl` : L.A.Cosmic task definition
 * Before beginning, you have to check all the observation log files from [Gemini Data Archive](https://archive.gemini.edu/searchform).
 If there are some problematic data files (due to **_low counts_** or **_saturation_**), you should remove them from `./raw/` directory or move them to other paths.
+* [DS9](https://sites.google.com/cfa.harvard.edu/saoimageds9) will be needed for visual inspection of each FITS file.

 ## Subdirectories
 * `./analysis/` : An analysis directory of the processed GMOS/IFU data